- Tables are 6’ x 2’ and 2.5’ high

 - Helpers are individuals who assist artists during the show and do not sell artwork.
 They do not need to provide a CA seller’s permit, samples of work, and a portfolio.

-Table assignments will be released at a later date.
+Table assignments will be assigned during registration.

 Table assignments are prioritized by veteran artist status (+10 years as a primary artist), followed by a first-come, first-served basis of Artist Alley Form submission.
 Artists who have paid for their tables (excluding artists on the waitlist) will receive an e-mail notification prior to the release of the application form

-Artist Alley Single and Double Table Package
+Artist Alley Single Table Package

 Artists may only purchase one (1) Table Package.
-Duplicate orders will be cancelled immediately.
+Duplicate orders will be canceled immediately.
 Artist Alley Table Packages are non-transferable to other artists and attendees.
 This includes other artists already registered under the same table.
 Tables are non-transferable to subsequent years.